 Life insurance policies pay out an agreed-upon amount after a person dies by a covered cause.
 Two main life insurance categories apply to single parents – term life insurance and permanent life insurance.
 Both types of life insurance policies generally cover the same kinds of living expenses, such as expenses associated with funeral costs, education, childcare, outstanding debts (loans, credit cards, etc.), household maintenance, and more.
 Which type is best for you depends on your preferred coverage.

-Permanent life insurance, also known as whole life insurance, lasts your entire lifetime.
+Permanent life insurance lasts your entire lifetime.
 These policies also have an attached tax-deferred savings account, referred to as the policy's 'cash value.'
 The cash value of permanent life insurance policies can be collateral or withdrawn after certain conditions are met.
-Whole life insurance policies are more complicated and more expensive than most term life insurance plans.
+Permanent life insurance policies are more complicated and more expensive than most term life insurance plans.

 Take these steps to calculate how much life insurance you need as a single parent: